-Students must apply for admission to the Dietetics program before the last semester of the sophomore year.
-To be admitted to the Didactic program, students must complete all courses listed for the freshman and sophomore years with a minimum grade point average of 3.0 on a 4.0 scale and must maintain this average to remain in the program.
-Students must also earn a minimum grade of "C" on all science based courses.
-Students may be admitted conditionally for one semester.
-Application forms and additional information may be obtained from program advisors.
+Students must be assessed into the Didactic Dietetics program the last semester of the sophomore year.
+For assessment into upper division Didactic Dietetics' program, students must successfully complete a career assessment exam and all courses listed for the freshman and sophomore years with a minimum grade point average of 3.0 on a 4.0 scale and must maintain this average throughout the program.
+Students must also earn a minimum grade of "B" on all science based courses.
+The assessment process for the Didactic Dietetics program is outlined on the FCS Website.
+Additional information may be obtained online or from program directors.